Lincoln County Process

 The Lincoln County Process is a step used in producing almost all Tennessee whiskeys.
 The whiskey is filtered through—or steeped in—charcoal chips before going into the casks for aging.
-The process is named for Lincoln County, Tennessee, which was the location of Jack Daniel's distillery at the time of its establishment, but is no longer used in that county (where the only remaining distilleries are Benjamin Prichard's and Southern Pride Distillery).
+The process is named for Lincoln County, Tennessee, which was the location of Jack Daniel's distillery at the time of its establishment, but is no longer used in that county, where the only remaining major distillery is Benjamin Prichard's, which doesn't use the process.